Facts About Giant Viruses: Fascinating and Mysterious Entities

 Fascinating and Still Mysterious Entities

 The description of protein synthesis given in this article is a basic overview.
 Many enzymes and processes are involved in the production of proteins and many genes are required.
 Tupanviruses are impressive because they contain so many of the genes involved in translation.
-So far, however, there is no evidence that they can make proteins by themselves.
+The Medusavirus is interesting because it contains genes found in advanced organisms.
+So far, however, there is no evidence that giant viruses can make proteins by themselves.
 Like their relatives, they need to enter a cell and control the structures and processes involved in protein synthesis.

 Each new giant virus discovery tells us more about these still mysterious entities.
-Forms even more surprising than Tupanviruses may exist.
+Forms even more surprising than Tupanviruses and the Medusavirus may exist.
 Future discoveries about the nature of giant viruses could be very interesting.

 Biology of viruses from the Khan Academy